dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

- <b>April 2022</b>: Our paper on Efficient Domain Adaptation of Pretrained Language Models [AI2 blog post](https://blog.allenai.org/efficient-hierarchical-domain-adaptation-using-pretrained-language-models-fdd04c001230) has been accepted to appear at NAACL 2022 as a long paper🥳.
-This paper was written during my internship in AllenAI, where I had a great collaboration with Matt and Jesse!
+ <b>April 2022</b>: Our paper on efficient domain adaptation of language models has been accepted to appear at NAACL 2022 as a long paper🥳.
+This paper (you can read a blog post about it [here](https://blog.allenai.org/efficient-hierarchical-domain-adaptation-using-pretrained-language-models-fdd04c001230)) was written during my internship in AllenAI.
+Many thanks to my wonderful supervisors, Matt and Jesse 🙏!

 <b>December 2021</b>: Our pre-print on [efficient domain adaptation of language models](https://arxiv.org/pdf/2112.08786.pdf) is out.
 This project is the result of my internship in Allen AI.